seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 5. `Prolog/Epilog Code Insertion`_ --- Once the machine code has been generated
-   for the function and the amount of stack space required is known (used for LLVM alloca's and spill slots), the prolog and epilog code for the function can be inserted and "abstract stack location references" can be eliminated.
+   for the function and the amount of stack space required is known (used for LLVM37 alloca's and spill slots), the prolog and epilog code for the function can be inserted and "abstract stack location references" can be eliminated.
    This stage is responsible for implementing optimizations like frame-pointer elimination and stack packing.